xrf/thesis/src/implementation.md

 # Implementation

+We now discuss the details of our specific implementation of the many-body methods that we have discussed.
+In our experience, we find a dearth of such documentation in scientific literature, potentially leading to the loss of valuable practical knowledge.
+We hope readers will find this information helpful for either developing their own codes, reproducing our results, or utilizing our code.

 The many-body methods in this work are implemented as part of the Lutario project [@Lutario], an open-source library written in Rust, dual licensed under the permissive MIT [@MIT] and Apache 2.0 licenses [@Apache2].
+Lutario implements a J-scheme framework for many-body calculations, upon which HF, Møller–Plesset perturbation theory to second order (MP2), IM-SRG(2), and QDPT3 are written.
+The code supports several systems, including quantum dots and nuclei, whose results we discuss in detail in the next chapter.
+The code also contains implementations of infinite matter and homogeneous electron gas, but we have not included any of those results in this work.

 ## Programming language